 A Deco Frame also mounts on the wall surrounding the window opening, extending the depth slightly, and acting in place of a decorative trim/molding.

-We offer a variety of sizes of Deco Frame based on your personal preference and depending on if you are ordering wood or vinyl shutters.
+We offer a variety of sizes of Deco Frame based on your personal preference and depending on if you are ordering wood

 You can cut out the frame templates from our measuring guide, printed to-scale, to help you visualize how the frame will look surrounding your window, and to help you take accurate measurements of the finished size including the frame.